What is lead time?

 Long lead times can be a sign of developer frustration.
-Engineers could be experiencing roadblocks or bottlenecks when shipping code, hurting team velocity and morale.
+Engineers could be experiencing bottlenecks when shipping code, hurting team velocity and morale.

 In high-performing organizations, developers integrate commits to the main branch with fewer roadblocks and less time spent waiting.
 Shipping features to production feels effortless, automatic, and smooth.

 Knowing where to properly start with DevOps lead time will help your future tracking.
 The first step is to decide when you and your team consider the work to truly start and end.

 Most teams measure lead time as the time it takes to get a commit into production.
 To measure lead time, calculate the time elapsed between making a commit and releasing it to production.

 Some teams track lead time starting when development work is first scheduled, often in a project management tool such as Jira or Clickup.
 Calculating lead time beginning when you create a task helps teams understand the full feature life cycle, including the design and planning stages, but can be skewed by backlogs or different project management techniques.